 Have someone capture a picture of you during a speaking engagement, signing autographs or simply speaking to a fan, sitting behind your desk dreaming up your next character.

 The bottom line is you need to be consistently connecting and engaging with your fans.
 Growing your fan base.
 If you are a self-published author and dream of being successful or even published the traditional way you have to have an established brand/platform.
 You need to be where your audience is.
 What is the age group of your fans?
-If they are tweens you need to be on Instagram.
+If they are tweens & teens you need to be on Instagram & Snapchat.
 If they are grown adults you need to be on Facebook.
-Twitter is a vital place to be.
-400 million tweets per day is nothing to sneeze about.
+Twitter is also a vital place to be.
+500 million tweets per day is nothing to sneeze about.
 4.6 billion people click the like button every day on Facebook!
 This speaks volumes of where people are checking in, following their friends, family and favorite people.
 You have to be consistent in your marketing and you have to make it real.
 By making it real I’m referring to being authentic.
 It’s ok to share the latest concert information, when your new book or CD will be released but you need to reach beyond the basic information.

 Here’s a look at some of the ways Taylor Swift shares with her audience on Facebook: